 The systematic error introduced by choosing to normalize to blue light instead of a quantity that decays as the desired (model-dependent) merger rate can be estimated by monte carlo over a large array of binary evolution simulations and a range of galaxy star formation histories.
 Specifically, if for simplicity we assume all star formation occurs in similar conditions, flux in various bands $f_{u,g,\ldots}$ as well as the present-day total mass and star formation rate $d\rho/dt$ can all be expressed as a convolution:

 where $j_X$ is the luminosity density emitted per unit volume in band $X$ and $R_{D}$ is the detection rate for a network of gravitational-wave detectors of some fixed sensitivity; see \citet{PSellipticals} for details.
-The kernels $K_X$ can be extracted from simple stellar population libraries \citep[see][for details and the appendix for a summary]{2003MNRAS.344.1000B}; we obtain the kernels $K_D$ from \abbrvPSellipticals.
-To incorporate the influence of old star formation on both merger rates and present-day galactic luminosities, we explored a one-parameter model motivated by studies of the star formation history of the universe:
+We obtain the kernels $K_D$ from \abbrvPSellipticals; the kernels $K_X$ can be extracted from simple stellar population libraries \citep[see][for details and the appendix for a summary]{2003MNRAS.344.1000B}.
+All kernels decay as a power of time with exponent nearly 1; see Figure \ref{fig:ssp:LagCurves}.
+To incorporate the influence of old star formation on both merger rates and present-day galactic luminosities, we explored a one-parameter model motivated by studies of the star formation history of the universe \cite{NagamineTwoComponentSFR2006}: